 One of my own therapy experiences was another major influence: I found that traditional approach of a distant therapist who offered little feedback and responded from a place of “knowing it all” – left me feeling frustrated, judged, and alone.
 I was moved to turn my frustration into an opportunity to seek a more responsive and connected way of being with my clients.

-Currently, I am a student of Buddhist philosophy and apply its principles of mindfulness, non-judgmental acceptance and compassion for self and others into my life and my professional practice.
+I also incorporate mindfulness skills and non-judgmental acceptance and compassion for self and others into my life and my professional practice.